SepidehAyani/mixitup/README.md

 - When user clicks on the sign-up button, the user credentials are saved and user is logged into the site.
 - When user revisits the site at a later time and choose to sign in, they are prompted to enter my username and password.
 - When user is signed in to the site, they can see navigation links for the homepage, the dashboard, and the option to log out.
-- When user clicks on the homepage option in the navigation, they are taken to the homepage and presented with existing drinks that include the name of the drink, photo of the drink, ingredient list and instruction of how to make it.
+- When user clicks on the homepage option in the navigation, they are taken to the homepage and presented with existing drinks that include the name of the drink,  and photo of the drink.
-- When user clicks on an existing drink, they are presented with the drink name, photo of a drink, ingredient list, instruction of how to make it, and date created for that drink and have the option to leave a comment.
+- When user clicks on an existing drink, they are presented with the drink name, photo of a drink, and date created for that drink and have the option to leave a comment.
 - When user enters a comment and clicks on the submit button while signed in, the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created.
 - When user clicks on the dashboard option in the navigation, they are taken to the dashboard and presented with any drinks that have already created and the option to add a new drink.
-- When user clicks on the button to add a new drink, they are prompted to enter both a drink name and contents for the drink.
-- When user clicks on the button to create a new drink, the name and contents of the drink are saved and user is taken back to an updated dashboard with the new drink.
-- When user clicks on one of the drinks in the dashboard, they are able to delete or update a drink and taken back to an updated dashboard.
+- When user clicks on the rating stars, they are able to give a rating to a drink.
-- When user clicks on the logout option in the navigation, they are signed out of the site.
-- When user is idle on the site for more than a set time, they are able to view comments but user is prompted to log in again before they can add, update, or delete comments.

 ## Project Links